lyndon025/playtested/src/content/article/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-09-fun-funny-and-goofy-full-review-what-the-car
+title: Fun, Funny, and Goofy | Full Review - WHAT THE CAR?
+game: WHAT THE CAR?
 description: WHAT THE CAR?
 Is an absurd “racing” game featuring an ever evolving race car that is just about everything you could think of except being an actual car.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-0.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-1.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-2.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-3.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-4.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-5.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-6.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-7.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-8.avif
+  - /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-9.avif
 pubDate: 2023-05-09
 tags:
   - action
   - adventure
   - casual
   - indie
   - ios
   - macos
   - mobile
   - pc
   - racing
   - taptap
   - what-the-car
 thumb: /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-0.avif
-title: Fun, Funny, and Goofy | Full Review - WHAT THE CAR?
-game: WHAT THE CAR?
-gallery:
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-0.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-1.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-2.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-3.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-4.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-5.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-6.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-7.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-8.avif
-- /images/reviews/legacy/2023-05-09-fun-funny-and-goofy--full-review---what-the-car-9.avif
 ---

 WHAT THE CAR?
 Gameplay

 WHAT THE CAR?
 Is an absurd “racing” game featuring an ever evolving race car that is just about everything you could think of except being an actual car.

-**Pros:**
+## Pros

-+Fun engaging racing game with hundreds of unique levels
+## +Fun engaging racing game with hundreds of unique levels

-+Different car mechanics for every episode and chapters
+## +Different car mechanics for every episode and chapters

-+Full of car-centric quips, jokes, and a humorous soundtrack to boot
+## +Full of car-centric quips, jokes, and a humorous soundtrack to boot

-+Level editor
+## +Level editor

-**Cons:**
+## Cons

 -No ‘wheel-to-wheel’ real racing